eimf/stylesheets/README.md

 # stylesheets

-manage the service for the girls
+to log the services the girls do at the salon insted of using paper